-Research Paper: Prospectus and Working Bibliography (500 words; 100 points)
+Research Paper: Annotated Bibliography (750 words; 100 points)

-For this assignment, you will write a prospectus and working bibliography for the final paper.
-Prior to writing your prospectus, you will research the film that you plan to analyze.
-You must find 3-5 scholarly sources that will help you make an argument that interests you.
+For this assignment, you will conduct research the film that you plan to analyze for the final paper.
+You must find and review 3-5 scholarly sources that provide information on the film that will help you make an argument that interests you.
 Some sources may focus primarily on the film; others might not mention the film but instead provide information that will aid your particular analysis.
-The prospectus will explain your topic of inquiry, provide a working thesis, and discuss the relevancy of the selected sources to your argument.
+The annotated bibliography will begin with an explanation of your research question and an overview of the information found in the sources.
+The rest of the assignment should summarize how each source answers or does not answer your research question.